-The New Jersey Cannabis Regulatory Commission (CRC) has missed a deadline to announce the first adult-use cannabis license Request for Applications (RFA) round 30 days after the interim regulations were released.
+The Cannabis Regulatory Commission (CRC) has missed a deadline to announce the first adult-use New Jersey cannabis license Request for Applications (RFA) round.
+It was supposed to happen 30 days after the interim regulations were released.

 The NJ CRC did not return a request for comment by the time of publication.

 The deadline was likely going to be missed considering the glacially slow process of New Jersey cannabis overall.

 No negative consequences were put in the law if the NJ CRC didn’t make the deadline.

 The Jake Honig Act of 2019 called for the establishment of a CRC.
 However, the NJ-CRC was only fully formed in March.
 Thus, the NJ CRC has only been an agency for a few months.
 The process of getting off the ground is likely slowing the overall process.
 They are also likely still coping with the effects of COVID-19.

 Many are eager to enter New Jersey’s adult-use market, including a variety of gifting and underground entrepreneurs.
 Many cannabis advocates want New Jersey cannabis licenses to go to New Jerseyans who started small businesses.
 Some have years of experience in the underground market.
 Some saw an opportunity when the New Jersey cannabis referendum said adult-use cannabis would be legal on January 1, 2021.
 They have been operating in fashion to prepare themselves to complete an adult-use cannabis license application.
 Other companies from elsewhere, including large cannabis corporations known as Multi-State Operators (MSOs), also want a New Jersey cannabis license.

 Many potential adult-use cannabis license applicants are unhappy that the traditional baked edibles and candy of the underground market are allowed under the interim regulations.

 Lack of Action on 2019 Medical License Round Weighs Heavily